doncatnip/kanone/README.md

             )
   )

-* relative access by path of Fields within Schemas
+* Relative access by path of Fields during validation ( Field('..someChild') gets the value of a child called someChild of the parent context; root can be addressed by using '/' ).

-  ( Field('..someChild') gets the value of a child called someChild of
+* Access fields by index during validation ( Field('.(0)') will get you the value of the first field, Field('.(-1)') will address the last )

-    the parent context )
+* Schemas can handle lists natively, because defined fields do have an order.

-* Schemas and derivants can handle lists natively, because fields do have an order - enabling them to handle \*args
+  One could use them to validate the \*varargs of a function or in chain after Split() and the like.

 for more, see tutorial/tutorial.py for now